padlesky/CMPUT404-assignment-ajax/README.md

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

-  Copyright 2015 Pranjali Pokhare, Aaron Padlesky
+  Copyright 2015 Pranjali Pokharel, Aaron Padlesky

   Licensed under the Apache License, Version 2.0 (the "License");
   you may not use this file except in compliance with the License.